freeCodeCamp/guide/src/pages/articles/certificates/give-a-background-color-to-a-div-element/index.md

 ---
-title: Give A Background Color To A Div Element
+title: Give a Background Color to a Div Element
 ---
 You can set an element's background color with the `background-color` attribute.